RagingRectangle/MadGruber/README.md

 - **scriptCommand:** Command to show the list of scripts.
 - **madQueryCommand:** Command to show MAD database queries.
 - **linksCommand:** Command to show list of bookmarks.
+- **devicesCommand:** Command to get status of all devices.
+- **noProtoCommand:** Command to see noProto devices.

 PM2:
 - **mads:** List of MAD PM2 processes that should be restarted after truncating quests.
 - **ignore:** List of PM2 processes/modules to ignore if you don't want buttons for them.
+- **pm2ResponseDeleteSeconds:** How long to wait until pm2 response is deleted (Set to 0 to never delete).

 Roles:
 - **sendRoleMessage:** Whether or not to send role added/removed messages (true/false).
 - **roleMessageDeleteSeconds:** How long to wait until role message is deleted (Set to 0 to never delete).
-- **commandPermRoles:** List of command types and the role IDs that are allowed to use them.
+- **commandPermRoles:** List of command types and the role IDs that are allowed to use them (deviceInfo: users can only see info, deviceInfoControl: users can both see and control devices).

 Truncate:
 - **truncateVerify:** Whether or not to verify table truncate (true/false).